 Jon Cunningham is a professional photographer & founder at Creative Escapes - award-winning photography holidays in 9 countries worldwide

-In 2016 alone, 24 billion selfies were posted.
-On each day on Instagram, 80 million images were shared.
-The whole world is photo crazy.
-And like all crazes, it comes with things to spend your hard-earned money on - cameras.
-Lots of them.
-Camera phones, digital SLR’s, micro four thirds, mirrorless, compacts, bridge … the list is endless.
-Take a trip down to your local camera store and you'll find it packed to the rafters with shiny boxes - and the smiling salesperson behind the counter is oh-so-ready to reveal why their one beats the rest.
+Cameras.
+There are lots of them.
+Camera phones, digital SLRs, micro four thirds, mirrorless, compacts, bridge… the list is endless.
+Take a trip down to your local camera store and you'll find it packed to the rafters with shiny boxes.
+The smiling salesperson behind the counter is oh-so-ready to reveal why theirs beats the rest.

-But how can you actually make the right decision?
-Which of these is really going to suit you best?
-In this guide, we’ve applied decades of professional photography experience and time spent reviewing hundreds of cameras on our photography holidays - to bring you the low down on what to buy (and save you some money too!).
+But how do you actually make the right decision?
+Which camera is really going to suit you best?
+In this guide, we’ve applied decades of professional photography experience and time spent reviewing hundreds of cameras to bring you the lowdown on what to buy (and save you some money too!).

 OK, so you’ve done your time.
 Your smartphone is begging you to visit the store.
 You’ve shot a load of images and have kind of an idea of what kind of pictures you like to take.
 Now what?
 Time to save yourself a chunk of money (and get the camera of your dreams).